Pape Habib Guèye

-Pape Habib Guèye (born 20 September 1999) is a Senegalese professional footballer who plays as a forward for KV Kortrijk.
+Pape Habib Guèye (born 20 September 1999) is a Senegalese professional footballer who plays as a forward for Süper Lig club Kasımpaşa.

 Career

-Club career
+Early career

 Playing his youth career with Académie Darou Salam, he was a squad member for the 2017 Africa U-20 Cup of Nations, where Senegal finished as runners-up.

 He joined Norwegian second-tier side Aalesund ahead of the 2018 season.
 He scored 22 goals for Aalesund in two seasons, but also had disciplinary issues.

 In January 2020, during the winter transfer window, he was bought by K.V.
 Kortrijk of the top-tier Belgian First Division A.

+Aberdeen

+On 29 August 2023, Guèye affectionately known to the Dons fans as Mpape signed for Scottish Premiership club Aberdeen for an undisclosed fee on a three-year contract.

+On February 19, 2024, Guèye joined Norwegian side Kristiansund BK on loan, with Aberdeen manager Neil Warnock stating "Pape needs to get out and play some regular football".

+On 19 July 2024 It was announced that Guèye had returned to Aberdeen.
+Guèye scored five goals in the first five matches of the 2024–25 Scottish Premiership season.
+On 2 October, it was reported that Guèye was ruled out until January 2025 with a quad muscle tear he picked up in training.
+On 24 May 2025, he won the Scottish Cup title.

+Kasımpaşa

+On 1 August 2025, Gueye joined Süper Lig club Kasımpaşa on a permanent transfer.
+He made his debut for his new club on 9 August, scoring in his side's 2–1 defeat to Antalyaspor in the league.